Dansby Swanson Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.09 team ERA that ranks 13th among all league pitching staffs.
+- The Dodgers' 4.52 team ERA ranks 18th among all MLB pitching staffs.

-- The Dodgers rank 14th in baseball in home runs given up (21 total, 1.1 per game).
+- Dodgers pitchers combine to allow 26 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- Urias gets the start for the Dodgers, his fifth of the season.
-He is 3-1 with a 1.90 ERA and 26 strikeouts in 23 2/3 innings pitched.
+- The Dodgers will send Kershaw (3-1) out for his fifth start of the season.
+He is 3-1 with a 2.52 ERA and 26 strikeouts through 25 2/3 innings pitched.

-- In his last appearance on Sunday, the left-hander tossed 5 2/3 innings against the Chicago Cubs, allowing two earned runs while surrendering eight hits.
+- The left-hander's most recent appearance was on Wednesday against the New York Mets, when he threw seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.